NethServer/docs/administrator-manual/en/packages.rst

     .. hint::

-        Even if the above projects strive for software stability, care is necessary to check the updates fit well together.
+        Even if the above projects strive for software stability, care is necessary to check if the updates fit well together.
 Every time the system is going to be updated, **create a backup of the data and review the updates changelog** to understand what is going to happen.
 If possible, test the updates in a non-production system.
 For any doubt ask the NethServer community forum! [#NSCOM]_

     Every day an **automated scheduled task** checks if a new distribution release of CentOS is available; when this happens it sends an email